2018 Lima fire attack: Investigation

 The testimonies of the witnesses, the recordings of the security cameras, as well as a clue given by the sister of the mortal victim helped to find the author of this fact.

-Hualpa Vacas had asked absent him-self from his job the day after the attack because his arm was burned.
-This coincides with the version of the bus driver, who said that the author of the attack fled with his limb on fire, a crucial detail.
+Hualpa Vacas was absent from his job the day after the attack because his arm was burnt.
+This coincides with the version of the bus driver, who said that the author of the attack fled the burning bus with his limb on fire, which was a crucial detail.

-The bus driver also said that Hualpa Vacas had his head covered with a green hood and dark glasses; Other witnesses added that he was wearing a black backpack.
-The security cameras of the area captured a person with these characteristics.
+The bus driver also said that Hualpa Vacas had his head covered with a green hood and dark glasses, while other witnesses added that he was wearing a black backpack.
+The security cameras of the area captured the person with these characteristics.

 The victim's sister had received a warning message before the attack.
-She had asked him to wait for her at the bus station, because she was afraid of "a man named Javier who was chasing her".
+She had asked him to wait for her at the bus station, because she was afraid of a man named Javier who was chasing her.

-The police went to the workplace of Hualpa Vacas, which he had to enter at 9:00 a.m, but when they knew he was on leave because the previous night had suffered an accident, they reinforced his hypothesis.
+The police went to the workplace of Hualpa Vacas, which he had to enter at 9:00 a.m, but when they knew he was on leave because he had suffered an accident the night before, they reinforced his hypothesis.

-When Hualpa Vacas peeked out at the door of his house he was intervened and immediately reduced, and it was confirmed that he had a burn on his left hand and forearm, as reported by the driver of the bus in which the attack occurred.
+When Hualpa Vacas peeked out at the door of his house, he was intervened and immediately reduced, and it was confirmed that he had burn marks on his left hand and forearm, as reported by the driver of the bus in which the attack occurred.

-In his testimony to the Police, Hualpa revealed in detail his plan.
-And according to the policemen who questioned him, without showing any remorse.
+In his testimony to the Police, Hualpa revealed the plan in detail, according to the policemen who questioned him without showing any remorse.

-Hualpa Vacas wanted to justify his actions and pointed out that he did not want to kill Eyvi Ágreda if not "just disfigure her" and that he had planned the attack long time ago, so a month earlier he bought the gasoline in a yogurt bottle, but it had no value for execute it.
+Hualpa Vacas wanted to justify his actions and pointed out that he did not want to kill Eyvi Ágreda as if it was not just to disfigure her and that he had planned the attack a long time ago, so a month earlier he bought the gasoline in a yogurt bottle, but he had no value for his plan to be executed.

-One of the versions that he formulated is that he had injured himself cooking in his house; but he also said that he burned himself because he was very nervous when he realized that his name was given as a suspect.
-"When nobody had mentioned it with certainty and we had only given his second name," one of the policemen explained.
+One of the versions that he formulated is that he had injured himself while cooking in his house, but he also said that he burnt himself because he was very nervous when he realized that his name was given as a suspect.
+When nobody had mentioned it with certainty and had only given his second name, one of the policemen explained.

-The truth is that he could not say where he was treated for the burn he presents, which is bandaged after application of a substance, probably to relieve pain.
+The truth is that he could not say where he was treated for the burns he had, which was bandaged after the application of a substance, probably to relieve pain.

 This case received extensive media coverage, both for the number of victims of this attack and for the way in which Eyvi was attacked.
 This was a representative case of the high numbers of murders of women registered in Peru.